-&lt;sup>1 Science Based Targets Initiative are based on look through data where it is available and never proxied.
+^{}Science Based Targets Initiative are based on look through data where it is available and never proxied.

-Please note the Carbon Footprint and SBTi "Total Portfolio" figures in this table are weighted averages of the portfolio and therefore the total may not equal the sum of the individual asset class values shown above.
-For the PRA climate stress, the Total Portfolio includes liabilities and LDI impact on the funding level, and therefore the total may not equal the sum of the individual asset class values shown above.
+Please note the Carbon Footprint,SBTi and PCAF Data Quality "Total Portfolio" figures in this table are weighted averages of the portfolio and therefore the total may not equal the sum of the individual asset class values shown above.

-Trustee's target(s)
+Trustee's target